mattermost/docs/source/install/self-managed-changelog.md

  - Implemented a new design for the current License page for self-hosted.

 ### Bug Fixes
- - Fixed an issue where OpenID redirect did not work when hosting Mattermost on a subdirectory.
+ - Fixed an issue where OpenID redirects didn't work when hosting Mattermost on a subdirectory.
  - Fixed an issue where the default log rotation file size was mistakenly set to 10GB, and is now reverted back to 100MB.
  - Fixed an issue where emoji reaction buttons on posts did not respect user permissions.
  - Fixed an issue where unchecking the automatic timezone changed the timezone in the selector.